Blueforcer/awtrix3/README.md

 It is ready to use straight out of the box, with time, date, temperature, and humidity pages pre-installed.
 You don't need to do anything other than turning it on to start using these features.

 However, for those with more advanced skills, the customization options available with customapps and mqtt commands allows you to take AWTRIX 3 to its full potential.
-Just send all your customapps from your smarthome via MQTT or HTTP and update it in realtime.
+customapps are new pages that are added to the apploop and whose structure and appearance are sent by the smarthome via MQTT or HTTP and update it in realtime.
-The powerful icon system brings your ideas to life and lets you enjoy a hassle-free experience.
+Note: all logics happens on your side, AWTRIX 3 is just a display.

 Join the thousands of satisfied awtrix users who have already chosen Awtrix 2 and AWTRIX 3 and experience the difference today!

 # 🌟[NEW!]
 AWTRIX App🌟